Simple acts of kindness can change lives. One of my goals as a parent is to teach my kids to be kind and to go out into the world and spread kindness.

 4. Complete each of the 4 weekly Kindness challenges!
 This heart attack challenge is my favorite from a few years ago.

 5. Plan a special kindness celebration on February 14th once you've completed your 100 acts of kindness and come tell us about it!

 Here are some resources for you as you get started...

 Coffee Cups & Crayons has created an awesome printable 100 Acts of Kindness chart filled with ideas of things you can do to complete your goal.
 I'm printing this off and sticking up on our fridge!

 Coffee Cups and Crayons has an amazing resource of kindness activities on her blog!
-Megan is truly the kindness queen and is always coming up with fun ways for her kids to show kindness to others.
+Megan is always coming up with fun ways for her kids to show kindness to others.
 I am so happy to have her partnering with me again for this challenge this year.
 I always learn so much from her!

 I am so excited to kick off this challenge ONE week from today!